 The People for the Ethical Treatment of Animals do a lot of great things to expose animal cruelty around the world, while simultaneously educating the public on the preservation of species everywhere.
 Good for them and that mission.
 Now, I don't personally know anyone who works for PETA, but if you do, could you let them know that trashing live mascots in the sports world is getting really, really, really, really old?
 Seriously, LSU has a Tiger in a very expensive enclosure, and we're upset when Uga is asleep in his doghouse?

 In a tweet, the animal rights organization attacked the University of Georgia's use of a live mascot and included video of Uga X staying dry in his dog house.

-“HE LOOKS MISERABLE!
+HE LOOKS MISERABLE!

 No dog deserves to be packed up, carted from state to state, and paraded in front of a stadium full of screaming fans.

 This isn't the first time, and surely won't be the last, that PETA comes after Georgia's beloved bulldog.
 After Texas mascot Bevo XV lost his cool, broke through his barricade, and startled Uga X during the 2019 Allstate Sugar Bowl between Georgia and the University of Texas Longhorns, PETA demanded both the longhorn steer and bulldog retire.
 Neither mascot was reportedly injured in the scary incident.

-What PETA didn't point out, however, is that Uga X and Reveille IX — the long-time mascot of the Texas A&M Aggies — met just hours before and had an awesome, little doggy date prior to that college football kickoff.
+What PETA didn't point out, however, is that Uga X and Reveille IX -- the long-time mascot of the Texas A&M Aggies -- met just hours before and had an awesome, little doggy date prior to that college football kickoff.

 Live mascots are treated like royalty and receive an incredible life during and after game day.
 It's a shame these incredible traditions and pillars of college athletics are condemned over and over, but no matter how hard PETA tries, it seems impossible that live animal mascots will ever not make public appearances and be an integral part of sports traditions everywhere.